 Councilmember Sandoval asked of community education regarding affordable housing.
-Ms.

-Soto replied that there was individual counseling as well as outreach to Neighborhood Associations and local organizations.
-She added that efforts would be expanded if staff changes were approved.
+Ms. Soto replied that there was individual counseling as well as outreach to Neighborhood Associations and local organizations.
 Councilmember Sandoval asked for increased focus on homeownership aside from standalone houses.

 Councilmember Perry asked of the source of additional grant funds.
-Ms. Soto replied that it was a combination of redirection of grant funding due to the refinancing of the Section 108 Loan, reduction in certain programs, and elimination of funding for EastPoint.
-Councilmember Perry asked of the anticipated total of grant funding for FY 2019.
-Ms. Soto replied that the department received federal grants comprised of CDBG Funds totaling \$12.74 million; HOME Funds totaling \$5.49 million; ESG Funds totaling \$1 million; and HOPWA Funds totaling \$1.61 million.
+Ms. Soto replied that it was a combination of redirection of grant funding due to the refinancing of the Section 108 reduction in certain programs, and elimination of funding for Councilmember Perry asked of the anticipated total of grant funding for FY 2019. replied that the department received federal grants comprised of CDBG Funds totaling \$12.74 million; HOME Funds totaling \$5.49 million; ESG Funds totaling \$1 million; and HOPWA Funds totaling \$1.61 million.
 She added that they did not yet know the availability of State Grant Funds but they typically totaled \$3.2 to \$3.5 million.
 Councilmember Perry expressed concern with the utilization of the General Fund to influence the housing market.